qgarcia95/ArcaneWarriors_CPSC-491/README.md

 --------------------------------------------------------------------------------------------------
 # Installing the Game – Creating .exe of game for Desktop to Play
 --------------------------------------------------------------------------------------------------
-Note: Arcane Warriors is finished in terms of a prototype (proof of concept of game) but is still going to be going under active development as a personal project of mine.<br>
+Note: Arcane Warriors is finished in terms of a prototype (proof of concept of game) but is still going to be going under active development as a personal project of mine.
+Thus, the need to create an .exe is not needed as I will still be developing after graduating.
+This is just for future knowledge and references.<br>
 ---------------------------------------------------------
 <br>To create an executable desktop application from an Unreal Engine 5 game, you can follow these general steps:
   1. Build your game for the desired platform: In Unreal Engine 5, you can build your game for multiple platforms, such as Windows, Mac, Linux, and Android.
 To develop your game, go to the "File" menu in the editor and select "Package Project."
 Then, choose the desired platform and packaging settings.<br>